amirmasp/PerfectBinaryTree/README.md

-# Implementing a PerfectBinaryTree Data (PBT)Structures from scratch:
+# Implementation of a PerfectBinaryTree (PBT) Data Structure from scratch:
 ## PerfectBinaryTree.hpp:
-This header file is collection of Interfaces to solve problems with PerfectBinaryTree DS.
+This header file is collection of Interfaces to solve problems with PBT DS.
 ##### Note: A Binary Tree is Perfect, if all Internal Nodes have 2 Children and all Leaf Nodes are at the same Level.
 ## main.cpp:
 TheNumberOfNodes is the number of Nodes that will be encapsulated in this->PerfectBinaryTree Object.